mpv-player/mpv/DOCS/man/options.rst

     This does not affect playlist expansion, redirection, or other loading of referenced files like with ordered chapters.

-``--record-file=<file>``
-    Deprecated, use ``--stream-record``, or the ``dump-cache`` command.

-    Record the current stream to the given target file.
-The target file will always be overwritten without asking.

-    This was deprecated because it isn't very nice to use.
-For one, seeking while this is enabled will be directly reflected in the output, which was not useful and annoying.

 ``--stream-record=<file>``
     Write received/read data from the demuxer to the given output file.
 The output file will always be overwritten without asking.
 The output format